swestastic/Ising_GUI/README.md

 - Add the ability to save data from simulation runs

-- Fix bug with Swendsen-Wang and Wolff for J<0 observables calculating incorrectly.

 - Add external magnetic field support for Swendsen-Wang and Wolff algorithms using ghost spin technique

 - Performance improvements